TUhybridlab/meta-vj/README.md

  * additional Python dependencies not (yet) present in OpenEmbedded (recipes-devtools)
  * the recipes for the individual server (recipes-server)
- * the recipe for Maxon Motor's `libeposcmd`. **If you wish to build this** be sure to first download the approiate binary from https://www.maxonmotor.com/
+ * the recipe for Maxon Motor's `libeposcmd`. **If you wish to build this** be sure to first download the appropriate binary from https://www.maxonmotor.com/ and put it in `recipes-support/libEposCmd/files`.

 # Usage